 Explosion at National Monument park in Jakarta, 2 military officers injured

-JAKARTA: Two military officers were injured after a blast rocked the area near the National Monument Park in the Indonesian capital on Tuesday (Dec 3).
+JAKARTA: Two military officers were injured after a blast in the area near the National Monument Park in the Indonesian capital on Tuesday (Dec 3).

-"We immediately secured the area," Jakarta police chief Gatot Eddy said in a press conference, adding that the blast occurred at the north side of the park.
+"We immediately secured the area," Jakarta police chief Gatot Eddy said in a press conference, adding that the blast occurred at the north side of the park at around 7.15am local time.

+The officers who were doing exercises in the park at the time, suffered injuries on their arms and legs and were rushed to the hospital, he said.

+The blast is believed to have been caused by a smoke grenade, the police chief said, confirming that investigations were ongoing as to where it came from.

 Jakarta's traffic police tweeted that roadblocks were being set up to check commuters and traffic in the area.